Algirdas Brazauskas: Retirement and return to politics

 Brazauskas said he planned to retire from politics and wanted to be "an ordinary pensioner."

-During the initial two years in retirement he wrote on a book, though it was incomplete.
+During the first two years in retirement he wrote a book, though it was incomplete.
 He said he would continue writing it after his second stint in government.
 He also said he would finish "household work" and that he likes physical work.
 He added that "I have no estates, but the property I own needs to be put in good order."
 He wanted to live "in a way that other people live."